pavanivellal/ExpediaClient-Android/README.md

 - [x] Star rating with RatingBar.
 - [x] Settings page with spinner to choose Hotel’s city filter.
 This will easily allow the app to scale to add more cities.
 - [x] Passed Hotel Object in intents by making the Hotel object Parcelable.
+- [x] Checking for Network Availability and Internet connection before loading any activity.